JFCU logo

 Building Futures Across the Nation

-The Building Futures Across the Nation Scholarship program was established to address the Credit Union’s desire to encourage continuing education while reaching out to the justice and law enforcement communities.
+The Building Futures Across the Nation Scholarship competition was established to address the Credit Union’s desire to encourage continuing education while reaching out to the justice, and law enforcement communities.

 Building futures across the nation